psychology behind hugging a pillow and sleeping

 Assists People in the Spectrum

-A study published in the Proceedings of the National Academy of Sciences of the United States of America (PNAS) investigated oxytocin’s behavioral effects in 13 autistic participants.
-Researchers simulated a ball game where subjects had to interact with made-up partners.
+A study in the Proceedings of the National Academy of Sciences of the United States of America (PNAS) investigated oxytocin’s behavioral effects in 13 autistic participants.

 Results showed that after oxytocin inhalation, participants showed stronger interactions with their partners and heightened feelings of trust.